 - Accounting with Computers, General

 - Taxation, General

 Tax preparers must complete some type of formal education to qualify for licensing and employment.
-Many tax-preparation companies, as well as schools, offer tax-preparation training programs designed to teach students how to conduct interviews with clients, prepare taxes and advise clients on future tax-paying strategies.
-A bachelor's degree in accounting or business can expand employment opportunities and provide future tax preparers with knowledge of tax laws and regulations.
-A degree is optional, but some employers prefer it.
+Many tax-preparation companies and schools offer tax-preparation training programs designed to teach students how to conduct interviews with clients, prepare taxes, and advise clients on future tax-paying strategies.
+A bachelor's degree in accounting, business, or finance can expand employment opportunities and provide future tax preparers with knowledge of tax laws and regulations.
+As we said earlier, some employers prefer applicants with a degree.

 - Take additional courses in communication.
 Since the tax-preparation field requires direct contact with clients, employers value candidates with excellent speaking and writing skills.

-Many states require tax preparers to become licensed to provide services to the public.
-The most common requirements for this certification or license include meeting minimum education hours and passing a written exam, but requirements vary by state.
-The education requirements can be met through basic tax courses provided by employers, but in some cases a degree in accounting can count toward the education requirements.
-All tax preparers must also become registered through the federal government, and requirements include obtaining a preparer tax identification number (PTIN), passing a competency test and passing a compliance check to receive a registered tax return preparer certificate (RTRP), which must be renewed annually.
+Many states require tax preparers to obtain a license before they provide services to the public.
+Although the criteria can vary by state, the most common requirements for certification or license include meeting minimum education hours and passing a written exam.
+Applicants can meet the education requirements by taking basic tax courses provided by employers.
+However, in some cases, a degree in accounting can count toward the education requirements.
+All tax preparers must be registered with the federal government.
+Requirements include obtaining a preparer tax identification number (PTIN) and passing a competency and compliance check, after which candidates receive a registered tax return preparer certificate (RTRP).
+The certificate must be renewed annually.

-A trained and licensed tax preparer can seek employment at a tax preparation company performing client interviews, preparing taxes using computer software and on paper, performing bookkeeping duties and conducting research related to the job.
-Some employers require candidates to have 2 years of experience in the field as well as a bachelor's degree to advance to positions with higher salaries and responsibilities.
+A trained and licensed tax preparer can seek employment at a tax preparation company.
+Some employers require candidates to have two years of experience in the field along with a bachelor's degree before they can advance to positions with higher salaries and more responsibilities.